MattyOL/Memory-game/README.md

  * Wireframes
    * The Wireframes were created using justinmind however, the layout and design was fallowed very loosely and changed during the mockup stage.

-  *responive
+  * Responsive
-   * The overall site is responsive across all of the pages.
+   * The overall site is responsive across all of the pages which was held by usinf media queries.
-   *

    * Home-page